Jako/LangRouter/docs/usage.md

 Key | Description | Default
 ----|-------------|--------
-langrouter.debug | Log debug informations in the MODX ystem log. | No langrouter.response_code | Response code for the redirect to the right context, if the culture key is not set. | `HTTP/1.1 301 Moved Permanently` langrouter.contextKeys | **(optional)** Comma separated list of context keys which could be switched to.
+langrouter.debug | Log debug information in the MODX ystem log. | No langrouter.response_code | Response code for the redirect to the right context, if the culture key is not set. | `HTTP/1.1 301 Moved Permanently` langrouter.contextKeys | **(optional)** Comma separated list of context keys which could be switched to.
 Defaults to the `babel.contextKeys` system setting. | -